cwlowder/lobal/README.md

 # lobal
 A python load balancer/microservice experiment
 ### What is this
-The purpose of this project is to emmulate what you might find in a microservice architecture in a few python scripts
+The purpose of this project is to emmulate what you might find in a microservice architecture; using a few python scripts
 ![load balancer diagram](http://blog.arungupta.me/wp-content/uploads/2015/04/microservices-proxy.png)
 So far, this project simply proxies through requests for specific webpages(a service) to a node server
 ### How it works